lauralwd/azolla_phd_thesis/source/10_chapter_2.md

 Unlike the cyanobacteria in the leaf pockets, the Rhizobiales endophytes did not fix N~2~ and were present in much lower abundance as judged from the recruitment analyses.

 ### A possible role for denitrifying Rhizobiales of the Azolla metagenome
-Persistent Rhizobiales endophytes with denitrifying pathways suggested there may be some wasted cycling of the fixed nitrogen that is not likely to be of direct benefit to Azolla (Fig. 5).
+Persistent Rhizobiales endophytes with denitrifying pathways suggested there may be some wasted cycling of the fixed nitrogen that is not likely to be of direct benefit to Azolla (+@fig:fig2_5).
-In the absence of N fertilizer Azolla will thrive entirely on N~2~ fixed by _N. azollae_; this explained the low δ^15^N of the fern biomass grown without N fertilizer compared to legume biomass reported earlier [Fig. 6\; @Hipkin2004] and suggested that growth of Azolla was not limited by nitrogen.
+In the absence of N fertilizer Azolla will thrive entirely on N~2~ fixed by _N. azollae_; this explained the low δ^15^N of the fern biomass grown without N fertilizer compared to legume biomass reported earlier (+@fig:fig2_6) [@Hipkin2004] and suggested that growth of Azolla was not limited by nitrogen.
 Rhizobia are known epiphytes of cyanobacteria heterocysts [@Stevenson2006].
 Possibly, the heterotrophic Rhizobiales help to lower the massive amounts of O~2~ released from leaf cell PSII activity at daytime in the leaf pockets, thereby preserving nitrogenase efficiency inside the heterocysts.
 Rhizobia may have adapted to survive the micro-oxic environment they create, particularly at night, by respiring nitrate or nitrite.